 When I realized I was happier dressing with less, I got even more curious (and serious) about living with less.

-More than 5 years have passed since I started dressing with less and in that time, I continued to dress with 33 items or less every 3 months, gave away close to 90% of my stuff, downsized from a big house to a small apartment, and left a corporate job to do work I love.
+Almost 10 years have passed since I started dressing with less and in that time, I continued to dress with 33 items or less every 3 months, gave away close to 90% of my stuff, downsized from a big house to a small apartment, and left a corporate job to do work I love.